anastaseleon/anastaseleon/README.md

  The datasets explored in this portfolio  leverage business intelligence and machine learning tools to answer challenges in the transportation industry.
 </p>

-...

 <h2 align="center">Skills</h2>

-- Data Cleaning and collection
+- Data Collection and Cleaning
 - Modeling
 - Visualization
 - Analytics and Statistics
 - Agile Project Management

-...

 <h2 align="center">Projects</h2>
 <p align="justify">

-- Fleet management visualisation in Power Bi
+- Fleet management in Power Bi
-- Using clustering algorithm and traditional statistics to study driving Behavior
+- Using clustering algorithms and traditional statistics to study driving behaviour
- - Power app for updating BOL
+- Power app for updating bill of lading
- - Power automate Flows to autamate office tasks
+- Power automate flows to automate office tasks

- [Please note that , due to confidentiality agreements, some projects cannot be detailed publicly at present.
+ [Please note that due to confidentiality agreements, some projects cannot be detailed publicly at present.
 I am currently in the process of anonymizing the data to make these projects available for public viewing in a few weeks.
 In the interim, I am able to provide more specific information and examples privately, upon request, for potential employers.]
 </p>